-The Basic Agreement applies between Finance Norway and the Finance Sector Union of Norway (the central bargaining parties).
+The Basic Agreement applies between NHO and Finance Norway on one side and the Finance Sector Union of Norway on the other (the central bargaining parties).

-§ 1-2 Application
+§1-2 Application

-The present Basic Agreement shall form the first part of all collective agreements that have been or are entered into between Finance Norway and the Finance Sector Union of Norway.
+The present Basic Agreement shall form the first part of all collective agreements that have been or are entered into between the central bargaining parties.
 The Basic Agreement shall also form the first part of the individual company-level agreement, cf. Chapter 4.